Studio-Elsewhere/Recharge-Room-Troubleshooting-Guide/docs/overview/trouble.md

 If the projector screen says **"No signal detected"** or **"Signal change detected"** this indicates that the Google Chromecast could be turned off.

-Use the projector controller and **click on the input source button**. **Click onto the source** that the **Chromecast** is plugged into, which is usually **HDMI 1**.
+Use the projector remote controller and **click on the input source button**.
+Then, **click onto the source that the Chromecast is plugged into**, which is usually **HDMI 1**.

 If the error continues, make sure to **click the power button on the Chromecast remote**.
 This should take you back to the Chromecast homepage.
-From here, **click onto the Youtube app** and try activating a scene with a voice command.
+From here, **click onto the Youtube app** and **try activating a scene with a voice command.**

 ### Idle Youtube home screen
 Example: